Joseph9866/ACK_guest_house_website/README.md

 # ACK Mt.
 Kenya Guest House Website – Nyeri, Kenya

 Welcome to the official repository of the **ACK Mt.
 Kenya Guest House Website**, a modern web application developed for a guest house located in **Nyeri Town, Kenya**.
-The website showcases accommodation options, booking system, contact information, and more—built with performance and scalability in mind.
+The website showcases accommodation options, frontend-only booking system, contact information, and more—built with performance and user experience in mind.

 ---